adit-negi/Twitter_clone/README.md

 # Twitter_clone
-This is a twitter clone which uses Django REST FRAMEWORK and ReactJS to emulate twitter on a very trivial bases.
+This is a twitter clone which uses Django REST FRAMEWORK and ReactJS, bootstrap to emulate twitter on a very trivial bases.
 ## Functionalities -
 <li> Login </li>
 <li> Tweet </li>